-(3) As of January 1, 1989, no person may use any pipe, any pipe or plumbing fitting or fixture, any solder, or any flux that is not lead free as defined in section (2) of this rule in the installation or repair of any public water system or any plumbing in a residential or nonresidential facility providing water for human consumption.
-This section shall not apply to leaded joints necessary for the repair of cast iron pipes or the installation of fire hydrants.

-(4) Any customer water system constructed, expanded, modified, or repaired after January 1, 1989, that is connected to a public water system, and later is found to contain materials that are not lead free, shall have the water meter removed or otherwise have the service line severed from the public water system when the supplier of water is so ordered by the appropriate local governmental authority (if one exists) or by the department.
-The requirements of this section shall not apply to any customer water system previously served by a water system other than a public water system.
+- (1) This rule applies to all public water systems. - (2) For the purpose of this rule, the term lead-free, when used with respect to- - (A) Solder and flux, refers to solders and flux containing not more than two-tenths percent (0.2%) lead; and - (B) Pipes and pipe fittings, refers to pipes and pipe fittings containing not more than eight percent (8.0%) lead. - (3) As of January 1, 1989 all materials used in the construction, expansion, modification or improvement of a public water system or customer water system shall be lead free.
+This section shall not apply to leaded joints necessary for the repair of cast iron pipes. - (4) Any customer water system constructed, expanded, modified or repaired after January 1, 1989 that is connected to a public water system, and later is found to contain materials that are not lead-free, shall have the water meter removed or otherwise have the service line severed from the public water system when the supplier of water is so ordered by the appropriate local governmental authority (if one exists) or by the department.
+The requirements of this section shall not apply to any customer water system previously served by a water system other than a public water system. - (5) No ordinance or rule established by a unit of local government or a supplier of water for the prohibition of lead pipe, lead pipe fittings and lead solder and flux shall be less stringent than the requirements of this rule.